Reo Hatate: Celtic

 On 31 December 2021, Hatate was announced to have signed a four-and-a-half-year deal with Scottish Premiership club Celtic for a fee believed to be in the region of £1.4 million.
 On 17 January 2022, he made his debut in a 2–0 win against Hibernian and was awarded man of the match.
 On 2 February, Hatate recorded two goals and one assist in a 3–0 Old Firm win against Rangers.
 Hatate would go on to help Celtic win the 2021–22 Scottish Premiership league title that year.

 In the following season, Hatate made his UEFA Champions League debut against Real Madrid at Celtic Park.
 Although Celtic lost the match 3–0, Hatate was praised highly by fans and media outlets alike for his performance against Los Blancos.

 On 24 December 2022, due to the unavailability of Josip Juranović and an injury to Anthony Ralston - Hatate started as a right-back in their Scottish Premiership home fixture against St Johnstone, where Hatate would go on to score a brace in a 4–1 home win for Celtic.
 Hatate was given another man of the match award for this showing, with his ability to be versatile in a number of positions being highlighted by Celtic manager Ange Postecoglou.

 On 29 September 2023, Hatate signed a new five-year contract with Celtic, keeping him at the club until 2028.
-On 5 November 2024, Hatate scored his debut goal in the UEFA Champions League in a 3-1 victory against RB Leipzig.
+On 5 November 2024, Hatate scored his first goal in the UEFA Champions League in a 3-1 victory against RB Leipzig.

+Burnley

+On 1 September 2026, Hatate moved to recently relegated EFL Championship club Burnley for an undisclosed fee on a three-year deal.